learn-academy-2023-hotel/week-5-assessment/.github/pull_request_template.md

 ### ✅ Completed Files

-Mark the following as confirmation that the files in this repository are complete.
+Select the following as confirmation that the files in this repository are complete.

-- [ ] JavaScript Coding Challenges
+- [ ] Coding Challenges
-- [ ] Ruby Coding Challenges
+- [ ] Coding Concepts
 - [ ] Interview Questions

+### ✋ Reminder

+Do NOT merge your assessment!

 ### 📝 Feedback

-If you would like specific feedback on a particular problem please leave details here:
+If you would like specific feedback please leave details here: